top of page

 Intelligent Design vs. Fine Tuning Arguments for God

 Both arguments have the same basic outline.
 Our special universe only exists as a result of specific features of the fundamental laws of nature.
-When focusing on the quantitative features (the numerical values of the constants), we were discussing the fine tuning of the laws; when focusing on the qualitative features (the nature of the laws themselves), we are discussing the design of the laws.
+When focusing on the quantitative features (the numerical values of the constants), we were discussing the fine tuning of the laws; when focusing on the qualitative features (the nature of the laws themselves), we were discussing the design of the laws.

 In either case, the question was: What caused the laws to exist in a way that results in a universe like our own and not a universe that is nothing more than the sum of its individual parts?
 In both cases, we argued that the answer to this question is an intelligent cause.